wkorando/sip-of-java/008-upgrade-runtime/README.md

 There are a number of other runtime improvements and features that can also be taken advantage of by moving to the latest JDK runtime including:

 * ZGC
+* New and improved AArch64 support across OSs
-* New features for JDK Flight Recorder
+* More events types tracked by JDK Flight Recorder
 * Better container support
+* Improved AppCDS support
+* Modular runtime and custom Java runtime image support with `jlink`
 * Helpful NullPointerExceptions

   Java 8: